-Los Angeles rent prices decreased over the last month.
-From March to April, the city experienced a -1.27% decrease for the price of a one-bedroom apartment.
-The rent price for a Los Angeles one-bedroom apartments currently stands at $2,020.0.
+Los Angeles rent prices increased over the last month.
+From April to May, the city experienced a 2.09% increase for the price of a one-bedroom apartment.
+The rent price for a Los Angeles one-bedroom apartments currently stands at $2,298.0.

-When we take a look at the two-bedroom comparison from March to April, Los Angeles experienced a -0.92% decrease for the price of a two-bedroom apartment.
-The rent price for a Los Angeles two-bedroom apartments currently stands at $2,704.0.
+When we take a look at the two-bedroom comparison from April to May, Los Angeles experienced a 1.12% increase for the price of a two-bedroom apartment.
+The rent price for a Los Angeles two-bedroom apartments currently stands at $3,077.0.

-Rent prices have decreased in Los Angeles over the last month.
+Rent prices have increased in Los Angeles over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 2 of the Los Angeles suburbs increased last month.
-On the other hand, 5 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 6 of the Los Angeles suburbs increased last month.
+On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Long Beach, CA, Pasadena, CA .
+Rent increased in Long Beach, CA, West Hollywood, CA, Playa Del Rey, CA, Glendale, CA, Santa Monica, CA, Anaheim, CA .

 2 suburbs are currently priced lower than the city of Los Angeles.

-Rent growth in Los Angeles over the past year has been declining.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Los Angeles rent prices appear to be relatively affordable for local residents.
+Rent growth in Los Angeles over the past year has been on the rise.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Los Angeles average rent prices appear to be relatively affordable for local residents.

 The price for a Los Angeles one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.